Bullish vs Bearish: Explained

 Buying during a bearish market can be a valuable long-term strategy.
 But, it will come with risk if the shares’ value does not rebound.
 Or if the economic conditions lead that company to go bankrupt.

 All markets go through cycles.
 We had a strong bull market for 11 years.
 And that was followed by the shortest bear market of all time.
 This volatility can be extremely concerning for investors and those nearing retirement.
-To help you through these wild times, we suggest signing up for our Liberty Through Wealth e-letter.
-It’s filled with sound financial advice regardless of market conditions
+The team here at InvestmentU is here to help you through turbulent times.
+Our content is filled with sound financial advice regardless of market conditions.

 About Ben Broadwater